dhanasekaranw2s/Delivery_API/tasklist/README.md

 # Task List

-Get all task belongs to your account.
+Get all task belongs to your account use below url.

 **URL** : `/api/new_order/`

+You can get date wise insted of get method use below url.

+**URL** : `/api/new_order/?date=2019-10-24`

 **Method** : `GET`